North Korea's nuclear declaration: what it does and does not mean - Journal du Cameroun

 – Will there be a deal? –

-Trump warned last week that he would call off the Kim summit if it was unlikely to prove “fruitful”.
+Trump warned on Wednesday that he would call off the Kim summit if it was unlikely to prove “fruitful”.

 But what an ultimate deal over Pyongyang’s nuclear weapons might look like, and what it will demand in the form of security guarantees, remains deeply unclear.